spacedome/spacedome.github.io/src/posts/2024-12-24-fft-haskell.md

 The first place to look is FFTW, the state of the art software FFT library, which takes a "bag of algorithms + planner" approach.
 It is implemented with OCaml for code generation with many passes of optimization to create a portable C library, and many of the variants are recursive.

-The obvious suspects in a numerical optimization such as this are
+The obvious suspects in a numerical algorithm optimization such as this are:

-- Avoiding memory reallocation and optimizing cache locality (with algorithm variants such as Stockham)
++ Avoiding memory reallocation and optimizing cache locality.
-- Using lookup tables or otherwise avoiding trigonometric calculation
++ Using lookup tables or otherwise avoiding trigonometric calculation.

+## Implementing the FFT in Futhark

 I wanted to try Futhark, the pure functional array based language implemented in Haskell that compiles to C or Cuda/OpenCL, and thought this algorithm would be a good fit.
 There is a Stockham variant in the Futhark packages for reference, but I implemented Cooley-Tukey Radix-2.